Zoom transitions

 collectionView.deselectItem(at: indexPath, animated: true)

-let detailViewController = DetailViewController()
+let detailViewController = DetailViewController(item: item)

 detailViewController.preferredTransition = .zoom(sourceViewProvider: { context in